 - 1. In the Power Systems Resources area, select the managed system from which you are removing a part. - 2.
-Select one of the following options: - If you are installing a new part as part of an upgrade, from the Actions menu, expand Service and Support > Hardware > MES Tasks. - If you are removing a part as part of a service action, from the Actions menu, expand Service and Support > Hardware > Exchange FRU. - 3.
-To install a new part as part of an upgrade, select Add FRU.
-To replace a part as part of a service action, select Exchange FRU. - 4.
-On the Add FRU tab or the Exchange FRU tab, select the system or expansion unit from which you are removing the part. - 5.
-Select the type of part you are removing from the menu and click Next. - 6.
-Select the location of the part you are removing and click Add. - 7.
-After the part is listed in the Pending Actions window, click Launch Procedure and follow the instructions to remove the part.
+From the Actions menu, expand Service and Support > Hardware > MES Tasks > Remove FRU. - 3.
+On the Remove FRU page, select the enclosure from which you want to remove the part from the Installed Enclosures list. - 4.
+From the list, select the type of part you are removing, and click Next. - 5.
+From the list, select the location of the part you are removing, and click Add. - 6.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to remove the part.